 PACE centers provide all-inclusive preventative, primary, acute, and long-term care service for those individuals otherwise eligible for nursing home care.

-Information on the types of care available, including residential care, in-home care services, and continuing care retirement communities, can be found on the Department of Social Services website.
+Information on the types of care available, including in-home care services, and continuing care retirement communities, can be found on the Department of Social Services website.

 COST INFORMATION and LONG-TERM CARE INSURANCE:

-California Health Advocates explains the options for covering some of the costs of long-term care.
+California Health Advocates explains the options for financing long-term care.

 The Department of Insurance provides a Long-Term Care Insurance Rate and History Guide annually.